tjkr0wn/xnu_gym/README.md

 # xnu_gym

-  `xnu_gym` is a project meant to purposely inject bugs into an iOS kernel that are trigerrable from Userspace.
+  `xnu_gym` is a project meant to purposely inject bugs into an iOS kernel that are trigerrable from userspace.
 This is perfect for any beginner to iOS kernel exploitation so that they can practice their skills from exploitation to launching a full jailbreak on a device.